-Anselm Min is a professor of religion in Claremont Graduate University’s Religion Department.
+Anselm Min is a professor emeritus of religion in Claremont Graduate University’s Religion Department.
 His research interests lie in the reconstruction of theology and its needs for liberation, ecology, respect for religious and cultural differences, and resistance to cultural nihilism; recent trends in continental philosophy (shifts to religion, postmodernism, new phenomenology), and sociology (social and cultural analysis of trends) as relevant to theological reconstruction.

 With a PhD in religion (Vanderbilt University) and a PhD in philosophy (Fordham University), Min is uniquely qualified to teach a wide variety of philosophy of religion courses.
 Min’s current courses at CGU include Theology of Globalization, Liberation Theology, Religious Pluralism, Comparative Theology, Contemporary Systematic Theology, Postmodern Philosophy and Theology.
 Throughout his career, Min has earned many honors and awards, including awards from The National Endowment for the Humanities, the Fletcher Jones Research Grant, and a five-year tenure of an endowed position as the John D. and Lilian Maguire Distinguished Professor of Religion (2010–2015).